Deliciously fluffy and light Pumpkin Pancakes are gluten free, made with fresh homemade pumpkin puree, spices, and drizzled with pumpkin caramel.

 - Add even more cinnamon and nutmeg or use a pumpkin spice to bring out pumpkin taste and all of its flavors.

 - Sugar is optional.
 Every pumpkin is different and varies in flavor.
-I'd recommend startign with a little bit of sugar and then once first pancake is ready, taste it and add more salt or sugar to the remaining batter as needed.
-For a low-calories options Stevia or Splenda will work as well.
+I'd recommend starting with a little bit of sugar and then once first pancake is ready, taste it and add more salt or sugar to the remaining batter as needed.
+Or you can use natural liquid sweeteners like honey or agave nectar.

-- More topping ideas: caramel, chocolate syrup, jam, lingonberry sauce, chia seeds, flax seeds, peanut butter (tip: mix it with a bit of coconut oil so you can evenly drizzle it on your pancakes).
+- More topping ideas: caramel, strawberry rhubarb jam, chocolate syrup, jam, lingonberry sauce, chia seeds, flax seeds, peanut butter (tip: mix it with a bit of coconut oil so you can evenly drizzle it on your pancakes).

 Thank you for reading!

 Easy Pumpkin Recipes

 - Roasted Pumpkin Hummus

 - Pumpkin Chocolate Chips Muffins